 - The cat ignores other people and looks for you, even if you’re in a different room

-- If you live with the cat, they will sleep in your bed, curled up against you
+- If you live with the cat, she will sleep in your bed, curled up against you

-- The cat informs you personally that they’re hungry
+- The cat informs you personally that she’s hungry

-Perhaps most notably, a cat will follow their favorite person everywhere.
-They’ll trot behind you from room to room.
-They’ll insist on accompanying you to the bathroom.
-They’ll sit beside you on the sofa.
+A cat will follow her favorite person everywhere.
+She’ll trot behind you from room to room.
+She’ll insist on accompanying you to the bathroom.
+She’ll sit beside you on the sofa.

 How Do I Become My Cat’s Favorite Person?

 - Play.
-Cats also notice who plays with them in ways that they appreciate.
-If you’re phoning it in, your pet will know it.
+Cats notice who plays with them in ways that they appreciate.

 - Security.
 Cats need to feel safe.
-They’ll appreciate a human that gives them space, and doesn’t back them into corners.
+She’ll appreciate a human that gives her space.

 - Grooming.
 Cats that groom each other are demonstrating affection.
-If you help with their grooming, they’ll love you for it.
+If you help with her grooming, she’ll love you for it.

 - Cleaning Litter.
 Cats are very clean.
-They will notice the person that helps them stay that way by changing their litter.
+She will notice the person that helps her stay that way by changing her litter after each usage.

 - Responding.
 Cats continuously emit subtle signals of their wants and needs through body language.
 If you respond appropriately, you’ll make a great impression.

 - Trust.
-If you annoy a cat regularly by not respecting their boundaries, they’ll lose trust in you.
+If you annoy a cat regularly by not respecting her boundaries, she’ll lose trust in you.

 - Patience.
-What is most important to a cat is that you let them make the running.
+What is most important to a cat is that you let her make the running.
 Somebody that forces a feline to interact will never be a favorite.

-It’s impossible to stress just how important these final two points are.
-Your cat loves you, and craves your attention.
-They want it on their terms, though.
-Fail to acknowledge this, and everything else counts for nothing.
+Your cat loves you and craves your attention.
+She just wants it to be on her terms, though.
+Fail to acknowledge this and everything else counts for nothing.

-Cats like humans that are not too pushy.
+Cats like humans that aren’t too pushy.
 One of a feline’s least favorite things is being picked up unexpectedly.
-They consider themselves masters of their destiny.
+She considers herself to be the master of her own destiny.

-If a cat jumps into your lap of their own accord, then great.
-Plucking a cat from their favorite cushion and dropping them into your lap, however?
-That will not endear you to your pet.
+If a cat jumps into your lap of her own accord, then great.
+Plucking a cat from her favorite cushion and dropping her into your lap will not endear you to your pet.